Options for Bar Stock, Tubing & Pipe Storage Racks

 - Space Consumption: The floor is going to host exactly one bundle in a given area.
 It’s not going to stack well, and if it does, that’s a potentially dangerous stack.

 - Ease of access: Ever try to pick up a 12′ bar of steel from the floor, or even off a stack?
 Typically you can use a hoist, but not a forklift.
 Most of the time, floor loads are hand picked.

 - Safety: An unsecured bundle isn’t safe.
 But one that sits on the floor isn’t going to fall on anyone, although it might slide out onto legs or feet.

 A good majority of these loads are stored on cantilever rack.
-Drive around any industrial district and you’ll see cantilever racks holding tube & pipe loads everywhere, and for good reason.
-It works, it’s relatively inexpensive, and it’s durable.
+Drive around any industrial district and you’ll see cantilever racks holding tube and pipe loads everywhere, and for good reason.
+It works, it’s relatively inexpensive and it’s durable.

 - Cost: Cantilever rack is cost-effective.
 It can range from a few hundred dollars to several thousand per rack, depending on the height, capacity, length, etc.

-- Ease of access: Cantilever can be loaded or unloaded with forklifts, stackers, or by hand (if the load is light enough).
+- Ease of access: Cantilever can be loaded or unloaded with forklifts or stackers or by hand (if the load is light enough).
 The static arm positions tend to make hoists or cranes unworkable, since the upper layers obstruct the lower ones.

 - Safety: If properly specified, cantilever racks can reliably hold heavy loads.
 Workers need to be cautious when handling any large, unwieldy, heavy item whether racked or not.